 Cherry blossoms in Brooklyn Botanic Garden

-Katz’s Deli is just one of the 40 vendors at Dekalb Market Hall, a large and diverse food court in Downtown Brooklyn.
-It brings some of New York City’s best bites to one neon sign decorated place.
-Fuel up on a Katz’s pastrami sandwich, or Spicy Korean Fried Chicken bao with pickled daikon and radish from Bunsmith, and finish off with artisanal ice-cream from Brooklyn institution Ample Hills Creamery.
+There are over 35 vendors at Dekalb Market Hall, a large and diverse food court in Downtown Brooklyn.
+It brings some of New York City’s best bites to one neon sign-decorated place.
+Fuel up with Hawaiian street food classics at Wiki Wiki, crispy-fried arepa from Arepa Lady, and finish off with artisanal yuzu or sesame ice cream from Mochii.

 Then, take the 2/3 subway line four stops to Grand Army Plaza.
 This will land you outside Prospect Park, aka the Central Park of Brooklyn.
-In summer, Brooklyn’s famous Smorgasburg food market sets up here and in autumn it’s one of the best places in the city to see the leaves changing.
+In summer, Brooklyn’s famous Smorgasburg food market (known affectionately as “the Woodstock of Eating”)sets up here and in autumn, it’s one of the best places in the city to see the leaves changing.

-From the Prospect Park entrance, it’s a 10-minute walk along Eastern Parkway to the Brooklyn Museum – you can’t miss the imposing Beaux-Arts building, the third-largest museum in New York City after The Met and MoMA.
+From the Prospect Park entrance, it’s a 15-minute walk along Eastern Parkway to the Brooklyn Museum – you can’t miss the imposing Beaux-Arts building, the third-largest museum in New York City after The Met and MoMA.
 The permanent collection of more than 1.5 million objects includes Ancient Egyptian artefacts, the great painters of the 17th to 20th centuries and Judy Chicago’s famous 14-metre installation that riffs on The Last Supper, The Dinner Party.
-Frida Kahlo: Appearances Can Be Deceiving, a collection of previously unseen possessions of the iconic Mexican artist, will run from February to May 2019.

 The Brooklyn Botanic Garden is next door – it has a photogenic Desert Pavilion filled with cacti and succulents.
 In spring, Japanese cherry blossoms bloom.